 When a new firmware update is available, the Max360c will notify you, ask you if you want to update, and then the update process takes about 5-10 min.
 You can also go into the detector manually at any time and check to see if there’s a new update available.

-This is a cool feature and I think it’s cool to drive around knowing that your detector is always going to automatically be up to date.
+This is a cool feature and I think it’s cool to drive around knowing that your detector is always going to automatically be up to date, without you having to manually check if there’s any updates online and then bring your detector home to plug it into your computer and update.

 WiFi Red Light Camera / Speed Camera Updates

-You see, as long as you’re connected to Escort Live, whether it’s through your phone via Bluetooth or over your WiFi hotspot, you’ll always have access to the latest red light camera database.
+This feature matters a little less.
+You see, if you’re using Escort Live, whether it’s through your phone via Bluetooth or over your WiFi hotspot, you’ll always have access to the latest red light camera database.
 If the RLC database built into your detector is out of date, it actually doesn’t matter because your detector will reference the latest database online and use that instead.
-Since the detector is designed to automatically connect to Escort Live every time you get in your car, as long as you take your phone with you, you’ve already have access to the latest RLC database so it’s not a big deal if you haven’t updated the detector’s built-in database recently.
+Since the detector is designed to automatically connect to Escort Live every time you get in your car, as long as you take your phone with you, you’ve already have access to the latest RLC database so it’s not a huge deal if you haven’t updated the detector’s built-in database recently.

 No Escort Live app needed

 Another benefit of WiFi is you’d avoid the connectivity issues of using your phone for Escort Live.
-You see, the Escort Live phone app isn’t all that reliable and I regularly find that the detector does not automatically reconnect to the app so I have to go in and manually reconnect the detector or power cycle the detector to get Escort Live functionality.
+This is helpful because Escort Live phone app isn’t all that reliable and I regularly find that the detector does not automatically reconnect to the app so I have to go in and manually reconnect the detector or power cycle the detector to get Escort Live functionality.
 With WiFi, I wouldn’t have this issue.

 There’s also issues like the app crashing sometimes, Apple’s software updates occasionally breaking Bluetooth compatibility (it happened with iOS 11 and Escort had to update their radar detectors to fix it), and so on.